ash-ashutosh/Movie_Analysis_Dashboard/README.md

      - Director
      - IMDB Rating
      - Actor and Writer
-- Users can drill down and slice data by various attributes like they can see through drill through which director have made what movie and avarage IMDB rating with average length of movie.
+- Users can drill down and slice data by various attributes like they can see through drill through which director have made what movie and avarage IMDB rating with average length of movie. <a href="https://github.com/ash-ashutosh/Movie_Analysis_Dashboard/blob/main/Screen%20Shots/Director%20Drill%20Through.jpg">View Drill Through Option</a>

 ### 5. Key Metrics
 - Highlighted the following key performance indicators (KPIs):